SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 A set type cannot be inferred from an array literal alone, so the type ``Set`` must be explicitly declared.
-However, because of Swift's type inference, you don't have to write the type of the set if you're initializing it with an array literal containing values of the same type.
+However, because of Swift's type inference, you don't have to write the type of the set's elements if you're initializing it with an array literal that contains values of just one type.
 The initialization of ``favoriteGenres`` could have been written in a shorter form instead:

 .. testcode:: setsInferred